top of page

 Building a Grand Staircase - in a historic Barn conversion - for Hanson Mechanical

-Our friends over at Hanson Mechanical, own and operate a historic barn, business and home in Littletown PA.
-As the barn history is being researched and elaborated to match the apparent life history, purpose and repurposing of the structure.
+Our friends over at Hanson Mechanical, own and operate a historic barn containing business and home in Littletown PA.
+As the barn history is being researched and the stories and apparent life history, purpose and repurposing of the structure are revealed.
 One of its notable features is the large second floor clubhouse / cinema and the absence of a modern internal stairway to access it.

 For the Jeep business and the WW2 re-enactment unit this is a social gathering place and can experience heavy lift traffic.. so a grand staircase was needed and planned in the Summer of 2021..